-The prince grew more and more fond of her; and in her abode enjoyed every magnificent entertainment that fancy could invent .--- When this last year was near expired, the White Cat thus addressed him. " If you are sensible of the favours I have conferred upon you, now is the time to make me amends.
+The prince grew more and more fond of her; and in her abode enjoyed every magnificent entertainment that fancy could invent When this last year was near expired, the White Cat thus addressed him: "If you are sensible of the favours I have conferred upon you, now is the time to make me amends.
 Do not hesitate, but cut off my head and tail, and throw them into the fire."
-Tears started from the prince's eyes at this request, and he was going several times to refuse; but the White Cat insisted upon it so earnestly, that at last, with a trembling hand, he chopped off her head and tail, and threw them according to order into the fire.
-In an instant the body of the White Cat was changed into the most beautiful lady that ever was seen, and imme-diately a great number of gentlemen and ladies, holding their cats' skins over their shoulders, came and fell prostrate at her feet, crying, "Long live our gracious queen!
-How great is our joy to see her once more in her natural shape!"
-The prince was glad beyond description to behold so charm-ing a creature, but could not help express-ing an earnest desire to know the cause of this surprising transformation.
-"Restrain your curiosity," says the lovely queen, "till we arive at your father's court, where I am now ready to accompany you, and where I will relate my unheard-of misfortunes.
-Come, see, the carriage waits."
-So saying, she gave her hand to the prince, who led her into a chariot, the inside of which was fine velvet, set with brilliants, the outside gold; and the horses' harness was made of emeralds.
+Tears started from the prince's eyes at this repuest, and He was going several times to refuse; but the While Cat insisted upon it so earnestly, that at fast, with a trembling hand he chopped off her head and tail, and threw them according to order into the fire.
+I In an quistant the body of the White Cat was changed into the most beautiful lady that ever was seen, and immediately a great number of gentlemen and ladies, holding their cats' skins over their shoulders, cante and fell prostrate at her feet crying, a Bong live outug racious queen!
+How great is our joy to see her once more in her natural shape !
+The prince was glad beyond description to behold so charm-700 ing a creature, but could not help express-Ange ! ing an earnest desire to know the cause of this surprising transformation.
+1 !
+Restrain

+"till we arrive at your father's court, where I am now ready to accompany you, and where I will relate my unheard of misfortunes.
+Come, see, the carriage waits.
+So saying, she gave her hand to the prince, who led her into a chariot, the inside of which was fine velvet, set with brilliants, the outside gold; and the horses harness was made of emeralds.

 Away they flew, and were presently at the gates of the king's palace, where the two eldest princes were already arrived with their two princesses, in fine calashes of blue, embossed with gold.
 The courtiers crowded to present these three illustrious couples to the king.
-The two eldest princes with their ladies advanced first, and were received very graciously by the monarch, who declared they had brought him two such beauties, that he knew not to which he should give the preference; but the moment the youngest approached with his queen, both full of grace and dignity, the king cried out in ecstacy, "This is the incomparable beauty, whose worth and excellence claims and deserves my crown !"---" I came not to rob vou of your crown," answered the discreet queen; "I was born heiress to six kingdoms.
-Give me leave to present one of them to you, and one to each of your sons; for which I ask no other return than this amiable prince in marriage."
+The two eldest princes with their ladies advanced first, and were received very graciously by the monarch, who declared they had brought him two such beauties, that he knew not to which he should give the preference; but the moment the youngest approached with his queen, both tull of grace and dignity, the king cried out in ectacy, "This is the incomparable heauty, whose worth and excellence claims and deserves my crown!"-" I came not to rob you of your crown," answered the discreet queen; "I was born heiress to six kingdoms.
+Give me leave to present one of them to you and one to each of your sons; for which I ask no other return than this amiable prince of emeralds.